How to Enhance Inclusivity and Belonging in Teaching

-This section provides concrete strategies and examples for how to intentionally enhance Diversity, Equity and Inclusion (DEI) in your teaching.
-These are organized by elements of course design and course delivery, illustrating the numerous ways that one can infuse DEI into your courses and teach more inclusively.
+This section provides concrete strategies and examples for how to intentionally enhance inclusivity and belonging in your teaching.
+These are organized by elements of course design and course delivery, illustrating the numerous ways that one can teach more inclusively and foster a sense of belonging for students.
 Each element of course design and delivery contains numerous strategies, broadly applicable across disciplines and course formats.

 How do I use these strategies?

-• Select and read about a strategy that intrigues you.
-Each strategy lists at least two or more concrete, disciplinary examples that illustrate how the strategy can be implemented in different contexts.
+- Select and read about a strategy that intrigues you.
+Each strategy lists more concrete, disciplinary examples that illustrate how the strategy can be implemented in different contexts.

 Why do these strategies work?

 Research suggests strong positive correlations between students’ sense of belonging (in a course, discipline, or learning environment) and their motivation and persistence.
 Similarly, motivation is positively correlated with effort and learning outcomes.
-The strategies presented here draw on the evidence-based principles of Culturally Responsive Teaching (CRT) that help enhance motivation, belongingness, achievement, and inclusion for all.
+The strategies presented here draw on the evidence-based principles from education research that help enhance motivation, belongingness, achievement, and inclusion for all.

 Where do the discipline-specific examples come from?